 Gently rolling vineyards, culinary delights and outdoor adventures in the Palatinate Forest

 The Southern Wine Route may be at the heart of Germany, but it has a mediterranean feel.
-This scenic region between the Palatinate Forest and Rhineland Plain enjoys more hours of sunshine than almost anywhere else in the country.
-And besides the countless vines, you will also find figs, kiwi fruit, sweet chestnuts and almond trees growing here.
+This scenic region between the Palatinate Forest and the Rhineland Plain enjoys more hours of sunshine than anywhere else in the country.
+And besides the countless vines, you will also find figs, kiwis, sweet chestnuts and almond trees growing here.
 Picturesque wine villages with narrow, winding lanes give way to sun-kissed vineyards and mighty castles perched high up in the hills of the Haardt region.
 Spring starts early here and autumn lasts longer ‒ and the locals know how to enjoy it.

 The Southern Wine Route is located in the south of Rhineland-Palatinate, in the Rhine-Neckar metropolitan region and the technology region Karlsruhe.
 The Southern Wine Route derives its name from the first tourist route in Germany, the German Wine Route.
 The region has a share in the Palatine Rhine plain in the east and the Palatinate Forest in the west.
 The largest rivers are the Queich and the Lauter.